sagisar1/Nineveh_HTB_poc/README.md

 # Nineveh_HTB_poc

-this is a poc of getting the initial shell in the nineveh machine in hack the box
+this is a poc of getting the initial shell in the nineveh machine in hack the box, written in python